Sirage-t/react-chrome-extension-MV3/README.md

 yarn start
 ```

-Use the dev server when designing your extension and build when you want to test it in Chrome.
+Use the **Dev Server** when designing your extension and **Build** when you want to test it in Chrome.

-Note: you need to build if you want to use/test Chrome API.
+**Note**: you need to build if you want to use/test Chrome API.

 ## Build

-You can build the project in three modes depending on your need.
+You can build the project in three ways depending on your need.

 ### Dev Build